kwpid/lim-rblx/replit.md

 ### Equipping Items
 - Players can equip items from their inventory to their character
-- Equip button in inventory detail panel
+- Equip/Unequip button in inventory detail panel
+- Button text changes to "Unequip" when item is equipped
+- Click again to unequip and remove from character
 - Equipped items are visible to all players (server-side)
 - Uses item's Roblox asset ID to load and attach to character
 - Works with accessories, hats, and tools
+- Items are tagged with OriginalRobloxId for precise unequipping

 ### Selling Items
 - **Sell**: Sell a single copy of an item for 80% of its value